 Direct loan--"Direct" farm loans are made by USDA's Farm Service Agency (FSA) to family-size farmers and ranchers who cannot obtain commercial credit from conventional lenders.
 The FSA also services these loans and provides supervision and credit counseling, so borrowers have a better chance for success.
 Farm Ownership, Operating, Emergency, and Youth loans are the main types of loans available under the Direct farm loan programs.
 Direct loan funds are also set aside each year for loans to minority applicants and beginning farmers.
 Direct loan applications are made at the local FSA office.

 Direct payments--Fixed payments for eligible historic production of wheat, corn, barley, grain sorghum, oats, upland cotton, long and medium grain rice, soybeans, other oilseeds, and peanuts.
-Producers enroll annually in the program to receive payments based on payment rates specified in the Farm Act and their historic program payment acres and yields.
+Producers enroll annually in the program to receive payments based on payment rates specified in the Farm Bill and their historic program payment acres and yields.

 Direct-to-Consumers Marketing Program--Program administered by USDA's Agricultural Marketing Service to improve direct market access for operators of small and medium-size farms, enabling them to compete outside the supermarket system and other large wholesale market channels.
 Program includes farmers' markets, farm stands, roadside stands, community-supported agriculture, pick-your-own farms, Internet marketing, and niche markets.

-Diversion payment--See paid land diversion.
+Diversion payments-See paid land diversion

 Earmarks--Congressional designations of funding for specific projects.
 When using this practice, Congress, in report language or law, directs that appropriated funds go to a specific performer or designates awards for certain types of performers or geographic locations.